Song Hye-kyo Weds Song Joong-ki? Leaked Report Suggests Marriage Is On The Cards

 Is this what Song Joong-ki and Song Hye-kyo are doing?
 Only time will tell.

-ALSO READ: Song Joong-ki and Song Hye-kyo To mirror Rain and Kim Tae-hee?
+ALSO READ: Song Joong-ki and Song Hye-kyo to mirror Rain and Kim Tae-hee?

 [Featured Image by Ahn Young-joon/AP Images]